 In the annual Human Development Index (HDI), 189 nations were rated according to how they performed in health and life expectancy, education and standard of living and economic growth.

-United Nations Development Programme (UNDP) administrator, Achim Steiner, noted in spite of the overall progress globally specific challenges like poverty, inequality, conflict, and climate change still exist.
+United Nations Development Programme (UNDP) administrator, Achim Steiner, noted despite the overall progress globally specific challenges like poverty, inequality, conflict, and climate change still exist.

 Check out this list of most economically developed countries in Africa the HDI

 Last on the list of the top 10 most developed countries in Africa is Morocco.